pietrop/tweet-that-clip/README.md

 const opts = {
   // path to media file to trim and tweet
   inputFile: path.join(__dirname,'./assets/test.mp4'),
+   mediaType: 'video', // 'audio' or 'video'
   // path for tmp file to trim
   outputFile: path.join(__dirname,'./assets/test_clipped.mp4'),
   inputSeconds: 300, // In seconds
   durationSeconds: 120, // Up to 2min duration - 120 Sec.
     // Twitter text status  280 characters limit.
   tweetText: 'The Trussell Trust found that food bank use increased by 52% in a year in areas where Universal Credit has been rolled out.
-The National Audit Office observed similar findings https://fullfact.org/economy/universal-credit-driving-people-food-banks/'
+The National Audit Office observed similar findings https://fullfact.org/economy/universal-credit-driving-people-food-banks/',
+  // tmp directory for creating intermediate clips when processing media
+  tmpDir: path.join(__dirname,'/assets')
 };

 tweetThatClip(opts, (err, res) => {